rlopezherrero/GFTMasterBigDataUPV/README.md

+# Big Data Architectures for Investment Banking: Exercise

-# Introduction
+## Introduction

-Welcome to the "Big Data Architectures for Investment Banking" exercise.
+Welcome to the "**Big Data Architectures for Investment Banking**" exercise.

 In this exercise you will build a complete end to end Big Data Streaming Architecture.

-<<ADD DIAGRAM>>
+--ADD DIAGRAM--

-# Course outline
+## Course outline

 Follow the links below to access each exercise's details, code, etc.